gom9000/xp-presepe/README.md

 - Fade in/out effect on the output lines
 - Tremolo effect of the stars light
 - Fire-light effect simulation
-- Driving of low-current led strings, synchronized with phases of the day or a mixture of them
+- Driving of low-current LED strings, synchronized with phases of the day or a mixture of them

 ## Logical Modules